Old-Fashion Hamantaschen - with a modern tweak!

 Preheat oven to 350F.
 Cover cookie sheet with parchment paper (or lightly grease sheet).

 Unwrap one dough ball.
-On a lightly foured surface, roll dough out to 1/4 inch thickness.
-Cut out circles using the rim of a drinking glass dipped in flour.
+On a lightly floured surface, roll dough out to 1/4 inch thickness.
+Cut out circles using a 3-inch diameter biscuit/cookie cutter or drinking glass dipped in flour.

-Bake for 13 to 15 minutes, or until lightly browned.
+Bake in preheated oven for 13 to 15 minutes, or until lightly browned.
 Let cookies cool for 1 minute on the cookie sheet to firm up, then remove to a cooking rack.

 Let cool completely.
-Repeat with other dough ball, then combine all the scraps for a third batch.
+Repeat with other dough ball, then combine all the scraps if any for a third batch.

 Comments